 In February 2019, the Company entered into an operating lease agreement for new office space in Philadelphia, Pennsylvania.
 The lease term commenced in May 2019 and will expire in July 2022.
 The initial annual base rent is \$261, and such amount will increase by 2% annually on each anniversary of the commencement date.
 The Company records rent expense on a straight-line basis over the lease term.
-Rent expense related to this lease agreement recognized in the accompanying statement of operations was \$266 and \$178 for the years ended December 31, 2020 and 2019.
+Rent expense related to this lease agreement recognized in the accompanying statement of operations was \$272 and \$266 for the years ended December 31, 2021 and 2020.
+In February 2022, the Company amended this lease for an additionaB5 months, through June 30, 2025.
+The annual base rent is \$279, starting on January 1, 2023 and such amount will increase by 2.5% annually.